amermmhamad/wireframing/README.md

 - It's cheaper to adjust a wireframe, rather than re-write code after development.
 - Acts as a shared language between the different teams working on one project.
 (UI/UX Designer, Web Developer, Product Owner, etc..)
 - Developers can anticipate what kind of APIs or databases they would need depending on the wireframe given to them beforehand.

+# Wireframing in Practice
+This boils down to a four step scenario.
+- The situation
+- Usability issue discovered.
+- How this issue was resolved.
+- It's impact on the Final Product.

+## The Situtation
+A product team was designing a new checkout feature for an e-commerce platform.
+Before writing a single line of code, they created wireframes to visualize the user flow from “Add to Cart” to “Payment Confirmation.”

+## Usability issue discovered
+The initial wireframe required users to click through five different screens to complete checkout (shipping info, billing info, account creation, review order, payment).
+Testers immediately flagged this as too long and frustrating.

+## How this issue was resolved
+Combined shipping and billing into a single screen and allowed order review + payment on one page thus, reducing steps from 5 to 3.

+## Impact on Final Product
+Higher converstion rate as there was reduced cart abandonment, and improved user satisfaction as users reported the checkout as "faster and easier."